lteacher/saas-starter-kit/README.md

 ---

-Built with Qwik's resumability, Elysia's performance, and EdgeDB's type safety.
+Built with Qwik's resumability, Elysia's performance, and MongoDB's flexibility.